September 23, 2025

-It’s a moment that makes nearly every dog owner cringe.
-You look over to see your furball eating something they definitely shouldn’t be.
+It's a moment that makes nearly every dog owner cringe.
+You look over to see your furball eating something they definitely shouldn't be.
+What is Coprophagia in Dogs?

 Should You Be Worried If Your Dog Eats Poop?